 Sure, it's only 4.5% the length of the #FellowshipOfTheRing.
 But it's 216% the length of the Rime of the Ancient Mariner!
 So I'm on the right track.

-Scribbling away at my first novel, The City in Sand.
-A sci-fi book about a utopia in a desert that falls apart when confronted with a changing world.
+Scribbling away at my first book, The City in Sand.
+A sci-fi novel about structural change in a lonely city on a desert world.